firdousi-begum/genai-mongodb-amazon-bedrock/README.md

 > &#x26a0;&#xfe0f; **Pay attention to the network setup.
 If you are using SageMaker studio to go along with this tutorial, you will need to expose the MongoDB instance to the internet.**

-### Populate instance with embeddings

 1. Create a database called `langchain_db` with a collection called `e_commerce` in MongoDB Atlas in the "Collections" tab of your cluster.

 2. Then, in the "Atlas Search" tab, create an index, with the following configuration: